Sunday 26 July 2020

 Lammas, also known as Lughnasadh, is the first harvest festival on the Wheel of the Year, the others being Madron/Mabon and Samhain (the precursor to Hallowe'en).
 It is also the festival of the Celtic Sun God Lugh (pronounced Loo), who dies at Lammas and is resurrected at Yule aka the Winter Solstice.

-While it is in summer, Lammas also marks the start of the transition to autumn as Imbolg marks the transition to spring in February.
+While it is in summer, Lammas also marks the start of the transition to autumn, as Imbolg marks the transition to spring in February.
 (Or in reverse in the Southern Hemisphere).
 Lammas is a cross-quarter day halfway between Litha/the Summer Solstice and Madron/Mabon aka the Autumn Equinox

 The main themes are harvest/grain, abundance, gratitude and sacrifice.
 In Wiccan belief, the God will be sacrificed for the land and then later reborn at Yule.
 The Goddess has now become the Mother and is pregnant with the new God.